mahealamuq/Phylogenetics_Notes/README.md

 - u and w = children of v
 - δ = substitution cost matrix
 - s_t(v) = minimum score if node v has character t

+Sankoff is useful when different substitutions have different costs.

 ---